How to Set Up Cloudflare for WordPress

 And that’s it!
 You just set up Cloudflare to take care of your website and work behind the curtains to make your site much faster.

 The core steps of the process are now done, but we can actually go much further and configure your WordPress setup to take full advantage of Cloudflare and all its abilities.
 The thing is that, by default, WordPress doesn’t have any specific customizations or settings for proper Cloudflare integration.
-Luckily, there are some plugins to make it all work, and they basically need next to zero work in terms of setting them up.
+Luckily, there are a few ways to make it all work, depending on whether you want to use Cloudflare’s official plugin/APO route or a third-party full-page caching plugin.

-In this next section, I’m going to show you how to go the extra step and make your WordPress website 100% compatible with Cloudflare.
+In this next section, I’m going to show you one optional route: using the Super Page Cache plugin to make your WordPress website work better with Cloudflare’s caching features.

 How to 10x your Cloudflare setup and go to sub-1-second load times 🚀